SOFT2020-Test/Exam-Questions/README.md

             - cons: Must be renamed if refactored
             - pros: easy to identify method, state and what to expect
     - Sufficient Test of a method or class
+        - Focus on most important classes
+        - Test classes that are likely to fail
+        - **Risked Based Testing**

 - ### Assertion, defensive programming
     - Ensures Code Correctness